-- Merit criteria 2.
-Financial and commercial feasibility Descriptions EOI Full application 2.1 Financially viable and profitability of the proposed manufacturing of the product/material.
-N/A Completed financial and economic data template (provided) that includes: total capital and operating costs for the project's lifespan, broken down by plant and equipment, labour, materials and contractors/subcontractors operational costs for input goods, materials and utilities depreciation and amortization costs forecasted sales revenues for the low carbon product finance costs and interest charges eligible costs funded by the NSW Government taxes projections for gross profit, EBIT, EBITDA and net profit contributions from various parties/financiers drawdown schedule for all project funds repayment schedule for any project debt financing key commercial and financial risk management assumptions, along with sensitivity and scenario testing for revenue, demand, and cost assumptions timing and cash flow details for costs and revenues.
+Merit criteria 2.
+Financial and commercial feasibility Descriptions EOI Full application 2.1 Financially viable profitability of the proposed manufacturing of product.
+9 Completed financial and economic data template (provided) that includes: total capital and operating costs for the project's lifespan, broken down by plant and equipment, labour, materials and contractors/subcontractors operational costs for input goods, materials and utilities depreciation and amortization costs forecasted sales revenues for the renewable energy component finance costs and interest charges eligible costs funded by the NSW Government taxes projections for gross profit, EBIT, EBITDA and net profit contributions from various parties/financiers drawdown schedule for all project funds repayment schedule for any project debt financing key commercial and financial risk management assumptions along with sensitivity and scenario testing for revenue, demand and cost assumptions timing and cash flow details for costs and revenues

 Merit criteria 2.
 Financial and commercial feasibility Descriptions EOI Full application 2.2 Financial viability of existing business entity, a parent company or participant in a joint venture.
 N/A Audited financial statements including profit and loss statements and balance sheets for the previous 3 years.
 Information on any director infringements or insolvency proceedings.
-Evidence from investors and joint applicants including term sheets for debt and equity as well as letters of support for the proposed project.
-2.3 Market viability for the low carbon product or material.
-Provision of a weighted sales pipeline table (WSPT) that should include the following information (wherever available): name of the prospective purchaser entity destination country description of the product volume amount (\$) probability weighted volume probability weighted amount (\$) probability weighted volume as a % of proposed manufacturing capacity anticipated sale close date.
-Provision of a commercial strategy and business plan which includes: commercial strategy detailing market demand (local and/or overseas) target market segments and locations initial market entry approach type, numbers, and buying patterns of potential customers letters of support or off-take commitments from potential customers, specifying pricing and volume scaling and expansion strategy based on target markets evaluation of domestic versus export sales including risks associated with international expansion comprehensive organisational SWOT analysis marketing plan for product launch and promotion.
+Evidence from investors and joint applicants, including term sheets for debt and equity as well as letters of support for the proposed project.
+2.3 Market viability for the renewable energy component.
+Provision of a weighted sales pipeline table (WSPT) that should include the following information (wherever available): name of the prospective purchaser entity destination country description of the product volume amount (\$) probability of successful sale probability weighted volume probability weighted amount (\$) probability weighted volume as a % of proposed manufacturing capacity anticipated sale close date.
+Explanation of basis for each sales volume and probability figure listed in the WSPT.
+Provision of supporting evidence such as offtake agreements and letters of support is optional at this (EOI) stage.
+Note that the provision of supporting Provision of a commercial strategy and business plan which includes: commercial strategy detailing market demand (local and/or overseas) target market segments and locations initial market entry approach type, numbers and buying patterns of potential customers letters of support or off-take commitments from potential customers specifying pricing and volume scaling and expansion strategy based on target markets evaluation of domestic versus export sales including risks associated with international expansion comprehensive organisational SWOT analysis marketing plan for product launch and promotion.